Update on Policies Affecting Gender-Diverse Populations

-Several executive orders have been issued that could impact policies related to biological sex, sexual orientation, and gender diversity.
-These orders mandate federal agencies and federal contractors to interpret “sex” solely as a binary biological classification determined at birth, restrict gender-affirming medical treatments for people under the age of 19, and withdraw federal funding from educational programs that allow transgender women to participate in women’s sports.
+This report follows the issuance of a series of Executive Orders, and recission of several EOs from the previous administration, that could impact policies related to biological sex, sexual orientation, and gender diversity.
+These orders mandated federal agencies and federal contractors to interpret “sex” solely as a binary biological classification determined at birth, restrict gender-affirming medical treatments for people under the age of 19, and withdraw federal funding from educational programs that allow transgender women to participate in women’s sports.
+These actions collectively represent a significant shift in how federal entities address gender diversity.

-Multiple legal challenges to these executive orders have been filed, with several cases advancing through the courts.
-These include challenges on restrictions to gender-affirming care, policies affecting transgender athletes, passport gender marker restrictions, and regulations impacting transgender individuals in federal prisons.
+Multiple legal challenges are pending to these Executive Orders and agency policy changes, with several cases advancing through the courts.
+These include challenges on restrictions to gender-affirming care, policies affecting transgender athletes, passport gender marker restrictions, and regulations impacting transgender individuals in the military and federal prisons.

 APA’s assessment highlights several key areas of concern: